 Yes, it is possible.
 If a witness who has been properly summoned fails to attend without explanation, or if such a witness leaves the place where they are to be heard without permission or any justified reason, the court may order them to be forcibly brought back, at their expense, and may also impose a monetary fine ranging from 500 to 10 000 Croatian kuna.

-If the witness subsequently provides an explanation of their absence, the court rescinds its decision on the fine, and it may relieve the witness from settlement of costs in full or in part.
+If the witness subsequently provides an explanation for their absence, the court will rescind its decision on the fine, and it may relieve the witness from settlement of costs in full or in part.
 The court may also rescind its decision on a fine if the witness subsequently agrees to give evidence.